'She is on my mind and in my heart:' A brother's story

 This blog post was written by Mike Anaclerio, a high school teacher who raises autism awareness in memory of his sister, Mary.
 Anaclerio walks for the Chicago Walk Now for Autism Speaks chapter.
 Read his touching story about his sister below.
 You can donate to his walk page here.

 "Ahhhhhhhhhh, brother, please!!!!!"

-This was my sister Mary’s response any time I asked her a question.
-My name is Mike Anaclerio and I am the youngest of three.
+This was my sister Mary’s response any time I asked her a question. is My name is Mike Anaclerio and I am the youngest of three.
 I live in the south suburbs of Chicago, and I am high school teacher.
 My sister Beth is the middle child and lives in San Diego, and my oldest sibling is Mary who had autism.
 Mary was 41 years old when she lost her battle with cancer in October of 2012.

 Mary was diagnosed at age 4 with autism at the University of Chicago hospital.
 My parents went to the local library after meeting with the doctor and found one book about autism.
 The explanation for having autism in the mid 1970’s was “refrigerator mom.”
 What an awful thing for my mom to have to read after learning her firstborn has autism.
 There was no Autism Speaks in the 1970’s, and in some schools, no special education programs to help my sister.